utsav0/daily-dev-tips/src/pages/posts/scss-variables.md

 }
 ```

-What happens here, just inside the H1 we change the color to green, will only make the H1 yellow.
+What happens here, inside the H1, we change the color to green, which will only make the H1 yellow.
 The p tag will stay our original color.

 There is an option to overwrite the default for good, but I don't know why it exists!